renovatebot/renovate/docs/usage/configuration-options.md

 Set this option to `true` to receive pull requests with vulnerability fixes once they are available.

 You will only get OSV-based vulnerability alerts for _direct_ dependencies.
-The OSV database is only queried for vulnerabilities if dependencies rely on one of the following datasources:
+Renovate only queries the OSV database for dependencies that use one of these datasources:

 - [`crate`](https://docs.renovatebot.com/modules/datasource/crate/)
 - [`go`](https://docs.renovatebot.com/modules/datasource/go/)